 These markets are beautifully decorated with Christmas lights and decorations adorn every stall, some even display huge Nativity Scenes making them massive tourist attractions during the four weeks of Advent.

-special for your loved ones or you just want to get in the mood for Christmas, as they sell handmade crafts and gift items, toys, books, Christmas tree decorations and ornaments.
+These traditional European Christmas Markets are great if you want something a little bit different or extra special for your loved ones or you just want to get in the mood for Christmas, as they sell handmade crafts and gift items, toys, books, Christmas tree decorations and ornaments.
 In recent years they have even started selling less useful gadgets too!!

 So here is out Top 10 Christmas Markets to visit……….